leofds/notes/ansible/ansible.md

 Modules (also referred to as “task plugins” or “library plugins”) are discrete units of code that can be used from the command line or in a playbook task.
 A module is a script that Ansible runs locally or remotely, and collects return values.

-All modules return JSON format data.
+All modules return JSON format data [[doc]](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html).
 This means modules can be written in any programming language, but Python is a common choice.

 > **_NOTE:_** Modules should be idempotent, and should avoid making any changes if they detect that the current state matches the desired final state.